RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/Symposium 2024 review/reply-to-jlf-review.md

 My impression is that normalization pertains to _non-strict_ equality.
 "Normal" equality, that is, non-strict equality, is, somehow, the default
 one: blanks are ignored, numbers have to be equivalent, etc., ... and "e" + acute accent is the same as "é".

-OTOH, "==", I think, should mean "identical", that is, binary identical.
+"==", I think, should mean "identical", that is, binary identical.

 (p.
 43)
 >Can’t resist to remind my point of view, but feel free to ignore, was already discussed at one moment and written somewhere in the draft documents.